Manning's Pit Petition - closed

 So many other features of the story seem to have been inspired by his childhood memories.
 The boy in the story has a guardian who, according to Hector's sister Ethel, was their Aunt Agatha "to the life."
 He also had a Houdan cock, just as Hector did.
 It does seems likely that, as he wrote the story, he was remembering his childhood home.
 If so, where else would the polecat ferret escape but down to the river - and the little wooden bridge that went across it?

 The last part of the countryside that Hector loved is now under threat - you can help save it by signing our Petition at bit.ly/manningspit

 Sir Richard Eyre was one of the last to sign our online petition (now closed.)
-Dr Sandie Byrne (author of "The Unbearbale Saki") is the latest person to sign the petition.
+Dr Sandie Byrne (author of "The Unbearable Saki") recently signed our petition.
 Ken Loach, James Lovelock, Jonathon Porritt and Henry Williamson's son Richard have already signed, while Michael Morpugo has sent a hand-written message of support.

 More about Saki's childhood in Pilton, the location of his home in reference to Manning's Pit, his closest neighbours, Colonel Hugh Hibbert, Sarah Hibbert and F. R. Lee, R.A., plus a connection to Henry Williamson.